oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ---

-Now we can login as Julie Jones.
+Now we can login as Lisa Jones.
 From any browser, **go to the following URL**:
 [https://cloud.oracle.com](https://cloud.oracle.com)

 - Click **Sign In** in the upper right hand corner of the browser.